sarthak4002/microfox/README.md

 2. Create your feature branch (`git checkout -b dev/amazing-feature`)
 3. Commit your changes (`git commit -m 'feat: add amazing feature'`)
 4. Open a Pull Request to staging (`git push origin staging/feature-group`)

-## 🌟 Join the Revolution

-Microfox represents a new paradigm in software development:

-- AI-powered SDK generation & maintenance
-- Community-driven reports
-- Built for the future of AI-assisted development

 Join us in building the future of software development!